-Each course will have specific grade requirements and some will have prerequisites, such as prior study in a specific subject or submission of a portfolio.
-Full details can be found within the specific course information page.
+Some courses will have prerequisites, such as prior study in a specific subject, work experience or the submission of a portfolio.
+Full details can be found on the specific course information page.

-As part of the application process you will need to provide a letter of reference from an academic source and a personal statement.
+As part of the application process, you will need to provide two letters of reference from academic sources and a personal statement.

 Students must also meet our standard English Language Requirements.
 We accept a minimum of distinction in English in your Diploma van Secundair Onderwijs / Certificat d'Enseignement Secondaire Supérieur, as evidence of your English language ability for most undergraduate programmes.
 If you don't meet these, we offer a Pre-sessional English course.

 We are pleased to offer a range of international scholarships and merit awards to European and international students.

 Visit our scholarships page for a list of all Middlesex scholarships you may be eligible for.

 We offer a European Academic Award of £1000 - £7000 to individuals who have demonstrated academic excellence in their final grades.
 Applications for the scholarship are open until 31 August for European citizens and residents*.

 Applicants will need to hold a Middlesex University offer.
 This award is given as a discount towards tuition fees for the first year of study.
 Students finishing their first/second year with at least 2:2, will be considered for a continuation scholarship.
 Final qualifications will be required to apply for this scholarship.

 To be considered for the scholarship, apply via the link below, and please email EUfirstname.lastname@example.org a 500 word statement explaining why you think you should be awarded the scholarship.
 You can include information about your personality, values, how you contribute to society, and anything else you think is relevant.